Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Introduction

+All existing methods can keep the invariance.
+Some models~\citep{SchNet,DirectionalMPNN,GemNet} use hand-crafted invariant features like distance, angle, and dihedral angle as the input of GNN.
+Others use equivariant representations, which change with the coordinate transformations.
+Among them, some~\citep{TensorFieldNetwork, NequIP, cormorant} use irreducible representations of the SO$(3)$ group.
+The other models~\citep{EquiMPNN, EquiTransformer} manually design functions for equivariant and invariant representations.
+All these methods can keep invariance, but they vary in performance.
+Therefore, expressivity analysis is necessary.
+However, the symmetry requirement hinders the application of the existing theoretical framework for ordinary GNNs~\citep{HowPowerfulAreGNNs}.

-In this work, we propose a simple, scalable, yet expressive GNN for molecular property prediction.
-As shown in Figure~\ref{fig::summary}, our model first produces a local frame for each atom based on its local environment.
-Then it projects the relative positions and frames of neighbor atoms on the frame to create a graph with only scalar features.
-Finally, a normal GNN can work on the graph to produce a prediction.
-Our model outperforms all baselines on a majority of the targets in the MD17 and QM9 datasets.
-It also achieves three times higher inference speed than the fastest baseline on the PES task.
+By using the local frame, we decouple the symmetry requirement.
+As shown in Figure~\ref{fig::summary}, our model, namely \textit{GNN-LF}, first produces a frame (a set of bases of $\sR^3$ space) equivariant to $\text{O}(3)$ transformations.
+Then it projects the relative positions and frames of neighbor atoms on the frame as the edge features.
+Therefore, an ordinary GNN with no special design for symmetry can work on the graph with only invariant features.
+The expressivity of the GNN for molecules can also be proved using a framework for ordinary GNNs~\citep{HowPowerfulAreGNNs}.
+As the GNN needs no special design for symmetry, GNN-LF also has a simpler architecture and, thus, better scalability.
+Our model achieves state-of-the-art performance on the MD17 and QM9 datasets.
+It also uses only $30\%$ time and $10\%$ GPU memory than the fastest baseline on the PES task.